gradel/django-generic-bookmarks/doc/handlers.rst

 .. py:method:: get_form_class(self, request)

-    to get the form class used (usually is *Handler.form_class* that by default points to *bookmakrs.forms.BookmarkForm*).
+    to get the form class used (usually is *Handler.form_class* that by default points to *bookmarks.forms.BookmarkForm*).

 .. py:method:: pre_save(self, request, form)